d-ronnqvist/d-ronnqvist.github.com/_posts/2013-06-06-custom-scenekit-geometry.md

     + (id)geometryWithSources:(NSArray *)sources
                      elements:(NSArray *)elements;

 It takes two arrays of `SCNGeometrySource` objects and `SCNGeometryElement` objects.
-A brief look at these two classes can be a scary experience.
+Looking at the documentation for these two classes can be a scary experience.
 It certainly isn’t obvious how to proceed unless you already know one or two things about 3D computer graphics[^notObvious].
 Let us instead take a closer look at 3D geometry in general and see where that gets us.

 [^notObvious]: If you have some familiarity with for example OpenGL I hope that you will see the strong similarities in the rest of this article.